vlang/v/vlib/x/json2/README.md

 	*/
 }
 ```
-decode[T] is smart and can auto convert the type of struct fields this means that all
+decode[T] is smart and can auto-convert the types of struct fields - this means
-bellow will have the same result
+examples below will have the same result

 ```v ignore
 json2.decode[Person]('{"name": "Bob", "age": 20, "birthday": "2022-03-11T13:54:25.000Z"}')!